MdJeweleIslam/Torrent-Search-Engine/README.md

 # How to Work?

-If you use it, It will search into thepiratebay web site and This app will scarap the realtime data and deisply this data with downloadable link.
+If you use it, It will search into thepiratebay web site and This app will scarap the realtime data and display this data with downloadable link.